RealIndrit/auto-asset-downloader/README.md

 - [x] Custom FFMPEG Support
 - [x] Reddit Support
 - [x] Text Pre-Pocessing
-- [X] Parallel Downloading
+- [x] Parallel Downloading
-- [-] TTS - Save all content to mp3 files (Partly implemented, need to get audio concatenation to work properly)
+- [o] TTS - Save all content to mp3 files (Partly implemented, need to get audio concatenation to work properly)
 - [x] Screenshot - Save all content to png files
 - [x] Text - Save all content to text files
 - [x] Running as a logged in user on: Reddit